ultimatemember/Extended/um-cover-photo/README.md

 ## Ultimate Member - Enable Profile Photo in Register form

-Enable users to upload their profile photo in Register form
+Enable users to upload their cover photo in Register form

--  Just add the pre-defined field "Profile Photo" to the Register form via UM Form Builder!
+-  Just add the pre-defined field "Cover Photo" to the Register form via UM Form Builder!

 ## License